ibm-cloud-docs/vpc/vpn-faqs.md

 {: faq}
 {: support}

 Make sure that ACL rules are in place to allow management traffic and VPN tunnel traffic.
-For more information, see [Configuring ACLs for use with VPN](/docs/vpc?topic=vpc-configuring-acls-vpn).
+For more information, see [Configuring network ACLs for use with VPN](/docs/vpc?topic=vpc-configuring-acls-vpn).

 ## What should I do if I am using ACLs on the subnets that must communicate with an on-premises private network?
 {: #faq-vpn-7}